wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 {DATA}\n{NONCE_B64}\n{KEY_SERVER_PRIVATE_INDICATOR}{ECDSA_QRDATA_SIGNATURE_BASE64}
 ```

 As you can see, the `offlineData` already contain `nonce` value (in Base64 format) since the mobile app needs to scan the `nonce` value to compute the signature.
-However, the SOAP service still returns the value separately - since `nonce` must be used later on the back-end side, we wanted to avoid the necessity to parse the `offlineData` and hence we return `nonce` as a standalone response attribute.
+However, the REST service still returns the value separately - since `nonce` must be used later on the back-end side, we wanted to avoid the necessity to parse the `offlineData` and hence we return `nonce` as a standalone response attribute.

 #### 1.3.
 Display Data To The User